Popular Guadalcanal liveaboards Explore all liveaboards

 What You Will See

 Wrecks and more wrecks are the order of the day when diving Guadalcanal Island via liveaboard.
 History lovers will be charmed by the opportunity to explore sunken air, ground, and watercraft.
-Over the 70 years since the region was embroiled in bitter battles, many of these wrecks have transformed to splendid underwater habitats.
+Over the 70 years since the region was embroiled in bitter battles, many of these wrecks have transformed into splendid underwater habitats.
 Along with the rest of the Solomon Islands, expect massive tropical fish counts, large critters such as sharks and turtles, and of course an array of macro subjects hiding in the shallows, muck, and among the wreckage.

 Dive Sites of Guadalcanal

 Bonega ll, Kinugawa Maru is another Japanese transport ship, sunk at the same time as Bonega l.
 It is encrusted with coral and surrounded by thousands of fish.
-A fine example of a reef that has formed from wreckage.
+A fine example of a reef that has formed from the wreckage.

 B-17 Flying Fortress.
 This American airship is almost intact, except a missing tail, and lies on the sandy bottom.
 The cockpit can easily be explored and the engines are in place.

 Lying off Lunga Point, the SS John Penn is a massive American attack transport ship.
-It extends from 35-60 meters in depth but the bow is most commonly investigated by divers .
+It extends from 35-60 meters in depth but the bow is most commonly investigated by divers.
 There are often schools of large pelagics such as barracuda and mackerel in some of the broken areas of the wreck.
 The radio room, crew’s quarters, officer’s mess hall, and more, can be examined.

 Getting To Guadalcanal

 Honiara is home to Henderson International Airport.
-This is the gateway for all International flights into the Solomon Islands.
+This is the gateway for all international flights into the Solomon Islands.
 Most regions of the world connect to Honiara through Australia, Fiji, or New Zealand.
 As noted above, Honiara is located on the island of Guadalcanal and is where you will board your Solomon Islands liveaboard dive tour.
 Guadalcanal dive sites are a quick sail from the point of departure.